railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 	hindrance.
 	This operation is crucial for effective management, however.
-	We have too frequently seen companies in the situation where managers are so overworked that they don't know what their employees are doing.
+	We have too frequently seen companies in the situation where managers are so overworked that they do not know what their employees are doing.

 	So this approval process supplies the manager with an outline of each employee's work at least once a week.